GEEGABYTE1/hierarchical/README.md

-# hierarchical
+# Hierarchical
-Hierarchical Tree automation 🌴⬆️
+Hierarchical is an application that will automate analyzing and creating hierarchical trees for companies!